hotdang-ca/card-deck-spring/README.md

 # Deck of Cards
-## A Spark Java Project
+## A ~~Spark~~ Spring Java Project

 ## What is this?

 I was asked to do a code test for a scenario, whose text will remain anonymous (so that others do not google-search my repository).

 The project is written in Java; see below for class descriptions.
-The Main class itself is a SparkJava class which can be run once built.
+The Main class itself is a ~~SparkJava~~ Spring Boot class which can be run once built.

 ## Getting Started

-This project is written with Maven in mind, and the Main solution is a SparkJava web server.
+This project is written with Maven in mind, and the Main solution is a Spring Boot web server.

 You'll need at least: